 For Mrs Titilola Oladejo, the Chief Operating Officer of Assets & Resources Management Holding Company (ARM Holdco), a frequent flyer with BA: “The British Airways Club World has offered the most exciting flying experience compared to other airlines.

 “Booking for a flight is easy and up to date information is provided on the airline’s portal regularly.
-Booking hotels and car rentals with my miles also happens seamlessly.
-From the very fast airport check-in where the ground crew at dedicated check-in desks assist you until you board the aircraft, to the spacious and comfortable lounges and the fast track immigration procedure in Heathrow and New York JFK, the overall experience is top notch, a deep, favourable and pleasurable impression!
+Booking hotels and car rentals with my miles also happen seamlessly.
+From the very fast airport check-in where the ground crew at dedicated check-in desks assist you until you board the aircraft, to the spacious and comfortable lounges and the fast track immigration procedure in Heathrow and New York JFK, the overall experience is top-notch, deep, favorable and pleasurable impression!

 “The lounges have a variety of delicious dining options, drinks, showers, and a spa.
 At Heathrow and JFK airports, I always plan to arrive well ahead of my flights to indulge in the luxury spa treatment from Elemis, a skincare and spa brand that I got hooked on because of its friendly effect on my skin.

-“The Club World cabin has a privacy partition between seats which enables you sleep in comfort without disturbance from other travelers in the cabin.
-The décor is pleasant to the eye with white colored cabin walls that beautifully and elegantly contrast with the blue, specifically designed to create an atmosphere of well-being and relaxation, a home-away-from-home luxury,’’ she said.
+“The Club World cabin has a privacy partition between seats which enables you to sleep in comfort without disturbance from other travelers in the cabin.
+The décor is pleasant to the eye with white-colored cabin walls that beautifully and elegantly contrast with the blue, specifically designed to create an atmosphere of well-being and relaxation, a home-away-from-home luxury,’’ she said.